Physical Therapist

 Do you feel PT is a good option for a career changer in his early 30s.
 I feel the strongest substantive interest to the field of physical therapy; however, many PTs I talk to suggest I pursue physician assistant programs instead.
 What do you think?

-Asked by pt for me? almost 10 years ago
+Asked by pt for me? over 10 years ago

 I am reading so much about PT and how insurance companies are screwing pt, how they need a DPT, but their salaries are stagnant, should I pursue PT even though I am 30 years old?